 Modeled available groundwater (MAG) is defined in TWC §36.001 as "the amount of water that the executive administrator determines may be produced on an average annual basis to achieve a desired future condition."
 The desired future conditions (DFCs) of the aquifer may only be determined through joint planning with other groundwater conservation districts (GCDs) in the same groundwater management area (GMA) as required by the 79th Legislature with the passage of HB 1763 into law.
 The District is located in GMA 8.
 The GCDs of GMA 8 first adopted desired future conditions in 2007 and 2008.
 The first desired future conditions were adopted for the Trinity aquifer on September 17, 2008 and for the Ellenburger-San Saba, Hickory, and Marble Falls aquifers on May 19, 2008.
-GMA 8 passed a resolution to readopt desired future conditions for all aquifers in GMA 8 on April 27, 2011.
-GMA 8 adopted new desired future conditions for all aquifers in GMA 8 on January 31, 2017.
+GMA 8 passed a resolution to readopt desired future conditions for all aquifers in GMA 8 on April 27, 2011 and January 31, 2017.
+GMA 8 adopted new revised desired future conditions for all aquifers in GMA 8 on July, 26, 2022.
 The desired future conditions shall continue in effect until amended, superseded, or repealed.

-The DFCs of each aquifer are from the 2010 to 2070 planning cycle.
+The DFCs of each aquifer are from the 2020 to 2080 planning cycle.
 The MAG for the District is derived from the adopted DFCs of each aquifer.
-For the Trinity aquifer within the District, the TWDB used Version 2.01 of the updated groundwater availability model for the northern Trinity and Woodbine aquifers by Kelley and others (2014) to construct the predictive model simulation for this analysis (Beach and others, 2016).
+The DFCs for the Trinity and Woodbine aquifers in GMA 8 are based on the predictive simulation "Run 11" (Groundwater Management area 8, 2021), which was constructed as an extension of the groundwater availability model for the northern portion of the Trinity and Woodbine aquifers (Kelley and others, 2014).
 For the Ellenburger-San Saba, Hickory, and Marble Falls aquifers, Version 1.01 of the groundwater availability model for the minor aquifers in Llano Uplift region by Shi and others (2016) was used to develop the predictive model simulation used for this analysis.